cbg-ethz/WES_Cancer_Sim/sim_cancer/simulate_WES_cancerSample/README.md

 # Now, the variant callers can be started. see ../var_callers/

 ###
-## these are additional scripts which can be run:
+## These are additional scripts which can be run:

 check_coverage.sh: for coverage statistics and qualimap